 Ramadan is a special time when families come together and working hours are often shortened.
 It is a great opportunity to bond over the iftar meal and involve the whole family, especially the children, in helping to prepare it!

-What do the meals contain?
 Both the suhoor and iftar meals should be hearty and healthy.
-They are usually comprised of bread, cheese, fresh fruits, vegetables, halal meats and a sweet dessert.
+They are usually comprised of bread, cheese, fresh fruits, vegetables, halal meats, and a sweet dessert.
 Ideally, with good meal planning there will be plenty of nutrients and fiber through healthy whole grains, fruits, vegetables, and beans.
 Choosing balanced meals with the key components above and lean protein will help provide longer lasting energy for the full day of fasting.
 When Ramadan falls on a hot month like this year, special attention should be given to hydrating foods and less salt to help with thirst and hydration.
 Here are two easy and fun recipes that children can help to prepare.

 This can be served during suhoor or the pre-dawn meal.